MisterPhoenix972/MisterPhoenix972/README.md

 - 👋 Hi, I’m @MisterPhoenix972
-- 👀 I’m interested in finding the strength to carry on
+- 👀 I’m interested in whatever "this" is
 - 🌱 I’m currently learning  how to cope
 - 💞️ I’m looking to collaborate on  s a n d w i c h e s
 - 📫 How to reach me? don't.